zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-1/step2.md

 We see the IP addresses of our Pods from the `kubectl get pods -o wide` command.
 You can access their content via `curl`.

 Note that each pod has its own unique IP address and ID.
 These are the pods local IPs on the worker node they are running on.
-These IPs are only accessible from the node they are running on.
-To expose pods to other services within the cluster, you need a ClusterIP.
+These IPs are typically only accessible from within the cluster.
+Their IP address will change when the pods are changed/recreated.
+To provide a stable way to access them from other pods in the cluster, we will create a service of type `ClusterIP`.
 In the next step we will deploy a service that leverages the ClusterIP.